openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 # ...
 ```

-Note: The resulting hash is always 256-bit in size or 64 hex(adecimal) chars (0-9,a-f)
+Note: The resulting hash is always a fixed 256-bit in size or 64 hex(adecimal) chars (0-9,a-f)
 in length even if the input is less than 256-bit or much bigger than 256-bit.

 Trivia Quiz: What's SHA256?